 9. Preventive medicine

 Digitalization provides a foundation for commercially profitable projects with interesting business models.
-For example, AI algorithms can read the heart rate, allowing the identification of borderline stress states of the body and predict the development of chronic diseases.
+For example, AI algorithms can read the heart rate, allowing the identification of borderline stress states of the body and predicting the development of chronic diseases.

 8. Services for the elderly